jon-harper/jon-harper.github.io/docs/abs/about.md

 *[annealed]: Anneal: To heat a material and allow to cool slowly in order to relieve internal stresses.
 Annealing plastic often takes hours.
 *[warp]:
     Warp: Warp is deformation of printed plastic from uneven cooling.
 Warp typically affects parts at the edges and causes "lift" or "curling".
+*[resin]: Plastic resin: plastic pellets that are the source material for industrially-made plastics, including filament.
+They are melted and formed into a desired shape, then allowed to cool.